 A Place for Gentle Invaders

-The Stanley Park Conservation Area is accessed from Ottawa St, River Road E., Kitchener
+The Stanley Park Conservation Area is accessed from Ottawa St, or from River Road E., Kitchener

 EcoPost 7.1.
 A trail runs the whole length of elongated Stanley Park.
 This path runs through woodlands and old fields, as well as past wetlands.
 For this site we’ve lined up some gentle invaders!
 Meet winter finches that invade from the Canada’s North, and plants that are occupying this site under natural conditions, also some introduced from elsewhere.
 Likewise, meet the voles that would over-run the place but for their predators.